Lawrence Willett, AO, by Jiawei Shen

 David Asimus, AO, by Judy Cassab, AO

 The commissioned portrait is by Judy Cassab.
-The Consultant Curator for CSU in 1993, Mr. Graham Smith, wrote to Cassab asking if she would paint Chancellor Asimus.
+The Consultant Curator for Charles Sturt University in 1993, Mr. Graham Smith, wrote to Cassab asking if she would paint Chancellor Asimus.
 Cassab's positive response declares that she has just finished the portrait of Dame Leonie Kramer, the Chancellor of Sydney University, for the Great Hall and she would need five sittings.

 Judy Cassab was born in Vienna in 1920 and arrived in Sydney in 1951 and showed at Macquarie Galleries from 1953.
 An accomplished and well known portrait painter, she has painted the likes of Dame Joan Sutherland, Sir Robert Helpman, Princess Alexandra, Queen Sirikit, Princess Marina and the Duke of Kent.
 She was appointed an Officer in the General Division of the Order of Australia in 1988, and won the Archibald Prize in 1961 and 1968.
 Her painting of Mr Asimus is the best official portrait in the University's Art Collection, and challenges the Sibley for interest and depth of feeling.
 Chancellor Asimus was an interesting and gregarious individual standing approximately six-and-a-half feet high.
 The portrait captures his towering stature and imposing character.